-The Huawei Android 8.0 Oreo update is available now or coming soon for multiple devices, including those in the Honor line.
-And while Google’s latest software arrived in mid-2017, Huawei has only just started sending it out to select devices.
-Overall, the update is a work in progress and still listed as coming soon.
-Here’s what you need to know about the latest Huawei Android 8.0 Oreo updates.
+The Huawei Android 8.0 Oreo update is available now or coming soon for multiple devices, including those in the Honor line, as progress continues.
+Google’s latest software arrived in mid-2017, but many Huawei devices are only just now getting it.
+Here’s what you need to know about any and all Huawei Android 8.0 Oreo updates.

-As expected, popular smartphones from all major manufacturers will see an update to Android 8.0 soon.
+As expected, popular smartphones from all major manufacturers will see an update to Android 8.0 or 8.1 soon.
 Of course, if they didn’t launch with the new software out of the box.
 We’ve seen a lot of movement from Huawei, Sony, LG, and even Samsung.
 Multiple companies have beta tests well under way, or near completion.
 And others already updated every phone they offer, like OnePlus.
 This means throughout March and April tons of devices will get the new software.

 That said, you’re here to learn about Huawei Android 8.0 Oreo software updates.
 We have a large list of devices we believe will get it, and some that won’t.
 We’ll continuously update this list as more information becomes available, or Huawei sends out more updates and betas.

 Huawei Android 8.0 Oreo Updates

 As we’ve seen in prior years, Huawei is pretty quick to software updates.
 And while many were hoping for a December arrival, that didn’t happen.
-That said, expect updates to start within the first few months of 2018.
+Now, we’re into March and only a few have arrived.
 Why the delay?
 Well, that’s because Huawei has a heavily customized and user-friendly EMUI skin over stock Android.
 This adds a lot of extra features or controls, but at the expense of slower software updates.
 EMUI 8 is great, but it took a long time to arrive.

 Before we get into what’s new with Android 8.0 Oreo or EMUI 8, here’s a list of devices we believe will see an upgrade to Oreo within the first half of 2018.
 As more updates arrive, this list may expand and grow.
 Keep in mind that there are several versions of some of these phones, so we won’t list them all.